Sunday, June 24, 2012

 A complete picture of WCF runtime with Service Instance, Dispatcher and Channel Stack is as follows:

-WCF is extensible, so we can defined our own bindings but there are different built-in bindings available in WCF, each designed to fulfill some specific need
+WCF is extensible, so we can defined our own bindings but there are different built-in bindings available in WCF, each designed to fulfill some specific needs.

 1. basicHttpBinding